TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 ### Vision

-With this project we aim at tackling those organizational bottlenecks by creating an easy to setup and maintaintable web application that can be used to greatly lessen miscommunication and improve on the VLA workflow for years to come.
+With this project we aim at tackling those organizational bottlenecks by creating a maintaintable web application that is easy-to-use and easy to set up.
+This will greatly lessen miscommunication and improve on the VLA workflow for years to come.

-An easy to use digital overview in the form of a central calendar with clickable lecture experiment overviews should replace the necessity for hand-written notes and printed out timetables.
+An easy to use digital overview in the form of a central calendar with clickable time slots that represent certain organizational events should replace the necessity for hand-written notes and printed out timetables.

-This calendar will not only serve its purpose in clearly displaying the different dates in a unified and easy to read format.
+This calendar will not only serve its purpose in clearly displaying the different dates in a unified and easy-to-read format.
-It will also greatly lessen the possibility for further misscommunication between members of the VLA as everyone with appropriate access to the calendar will be able to see the latest modifications and an up-to-date view of the current organizational status using their phone.
+It will also greatly lessen the possibility for further misscommunication between members of the VLA.
+Anyone with appropriate access to the calendar will be able to see the latest modifications and an up-to-date view of the current organizational status on their device.

-The workflow of the VLA will also benefit from many quality of life improvements that will not only increase efficiency, but make certain tasks such as checking the current state of an specific experiment material or moving certain experiments between lectures much less of a hassle.
+The workflow of the VLA will also benefit from many quality-of-life improvements that will not only increase efficiency, but make certain tasks such as checking the current state of an specific experiment material or moving certain experiments between lectures much less of a hassle.